Blogs

 Defense Strategies:

-• Use deepfake detection tools and digital watermarking
+• Leverage deepfake detection tools or watermarking technologies

 5. Insider Threats in Hybrid Work Environments